futtta/autoptimize/readme.txt

 * 404 fallback enabled by default for new installations
 * changed all occurences of blacklist/ whitelist to blocklist/ allowlist.
 The filters `autoptimize_filter_js_whitelist` and `autoptimize_filter_css_whitelist` still work in 2.7.4 but usage is deprecated and should be replaced with `autoptimize_filter_js_allowlist` and `autoptimize_filter_css_allowlist`.
 * updated readme to explicitly confirm this is GPL + praise open source projects used in Autoptimize as praise was long overdue!
+* tested and confirmed working on WordPress 5.5 beta 2

 = 2.7.3 =
 * Critical CSS: cache settings in the PHP process instead of re-fetching them